stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 * The Y axis is inverted for Vulkan.

 * The Z axis points _out_ from the screen.

+* The order of the operations is important since matrix multiplication is non-commutative.

 * Later we will wrap the above into a camera class.